MikeJewski/ArduinoDeck/README.md

 **Load Layout**: Will allow you to load a previously saved layout file found in the Layouts folder.
 **Upload Layout**: Will save and load the current layout to the Arduino, but this will not start the program.
 **Start/Stop Deck**: This will start a separate program which connects your computer to the ArduinoDeck to allow the functions to run.
 Closing the ArduinoDeck program will also Stop the connection.

+## Current Issues

+Starting and stopping the stream: currently does not work, but with the new update I will add this functionality once I get the time.

+Initial state of toggle buttons: This does not currently work, this will be updated along with the stream functionality

+If there are any requests for functionalities please submit an issue and I will try to add it in as time permits